Robustly Optimal Mechanisms for Selling Multiple Goods: Introduction

-In this paper, we consider general, and arguably more realistic, forms of ambiguity the seller may face given her limited knowledge about the buyer's valuations.
-This knowledge may take the form of summary statistics such as moments of individual item values or of total values for several goods, or it may involve other restrictions on the buyer's value distributions.
-We then study the robustly optimal selling mechanism given such a general form of ambiguity.
-Specifically, the seller maximizes expected revenue by choosing any feasible---i.e., incentive compatible and individually rational---selling mechanism given the worst-case distribution consistent with the seller's ambiguity.
-Formally, this is obtained by solving for a saddle point, or an equilibrium, of a zero-sum game played by the seller who seeks to maximize her revenue and adversarial nature who seeks to minimize it.
-The saddle point identifies the optimal revenue guarantee for the seller.
+We study the robustly optimal selling mechanism that maximizes the seller's expected revenue under the worst-case joint distribution consistent with the moment conditions.
+For analysis, we consider a zero-sum game played by the seller seeking to maximize her revenue and the adversarial nature seeking to minimize it.
+The equilibrium of this game, or a saddle point, identifies the optimal revenue guarantee for the seller.

-Formally, in our model, a seller has $n\ge 2$ heterogeneous goods to sell to a buyer.
-In keeping with the literature, we assume that the buyer has a quasilinear utility function with additive values $ (v_1, ..., v_n) \in \mathbb{R}^n_+$ for goods.
-The values are the buyer's private information, and thus unobserved by the seller.
-The seller only knows that the joint distribution $F$ of the values lies within some set $\mathcal {F}\subset \Delta (\mathbb{R}^n_+)$, called an {\it ambiguity set}.

-We first consider cases in which the ambiguity set is restricted by a variety of moment conditions.
-Moments such as means and variances are simple and salient ways for individuals to summarize and process uncertainty.
-Naturally, such moment restrictions have been commonly adopted in the robust mechanism design literature, as we will note later.

-At one extreme, the seller may only know the moments of \emph{individual item values}.
-Specifically, she knows the dispersion of individual item values in the form of convex moments (such as variance), together with the average item values.
-An ambiguity set given by such item-wise moments captures the spirit of \cite{carroll2017robustness}: the seller has \emph{some} knowledge about individual item values but not about their correlation.
-The ambiguity is not as stark here, however.
-As there are a continuum of marginals consistent with a set of moments, the seller faces significant ambiguity on the buyer's item values.